Emery County (Utah). County Treasurer

 FORMAT MANAGEMENT

-Paper: Retain in Office for 5 years and then destroy.
+Paper: Retain in Office for 5 years and then transfer to State Archives with authority to weed.

 Microfilm master: Retain in State Archives permanently with authority to weed.